dark-side/sports-hub/products/sport_news_portal/web_application_features/manage_articles/user_stories/edit_article_image/README.md

   - Delete
   - Resize

-When I click the <b>filters icon</b>
+When I click the filters icon
 Then I see thumbnails with different filters
   And I see the name of each filter above the thumbnails And I see the <b>OK</b> and <b>Cancel</b> buttons

-When I select a filter
+When I select the filter
 Then I see the filter is applied to the picture

 When I click <b>OK</b>
-Then I see thumbnails disappear and I see the previous Add or Edit article page with the edited image
+Then I see thumbnails disappear and I see the previous <b>Add</b> or <b>Edit</b> article page with the edited image

 When I click <b>Cancel</b>
-Then I see thumbnails disappear and I see the previous Add or Edit article page without changes
+Then I see thumbnails disappear and I see the previous <b>Add</b> or <b>Edit</b> article page without changes

-When I click the <b>crop icon</b>
+When I click the crop icon
 Then I see a frame over the image with four control points on each corner of the frame to edit the size in two dimensions.
 The image outside this frame is covered with a half-transparent overlay

 When I capture any control point and pull it